All Episodes

 Okay, let's go spend some money.

-And are you ready?
+And are you right?

-Here's the money as it's being spent in Pennsylvania, right?
+Here's the money as it's being spent in Pennsylvania right an updated money figure, television money.

-Romney Super PAC Restore Our Future, and a second GOP leaning super PAC, Americans for Job Security, have kicked in $3.2 million, a $3.2 million ad buy that does not count the $600,000 that Crossroads put in earlier this week, or the $120,000 directly from the Romney campaign.
+Romney's super PAC, Restore Our Future, and a second GOP-leaning super PAC, Americans for Job Security, have kicked in $3.2 million, a $3.2 million ad buy.

-All told that's almost $4 million in TV ads starting this week, inundating people in Pennsylvania.
+All told, that's almost $4 million in TV ads starting this week, inundating people in Pennsylvania.

-The Obama campaign is answered with about $650,000.
+The Obama campaign has answered with about $650,000.

 And again, there's nothing solid here.